TRIQS/dft_tools/doc/Ce-HI.rst

   * `n_msb`: the number of Matsubara frequencies used.
 The default is `n_msb=1025`.
   * `use_spin_orbit`: if set 'True' the solver is run with spin-orbit coupling included.
-To perform actual LDA+DMFT calculations with spin-orbit one should also run   :program:`Wien2k` and :program:`dmftproj` in spin-polarized mode and with spin-orbit included.
+To perform actual DFT+DMFT calculations with spin-orbit one should also run   :program:`Wien2k` and :program:`dmftproj` in spin-polarized mode and with spin-orbit included.
 By default, `use_spin_orbit=False`.